ma-sharifi/last-value-price-service/README.md

   "payload": 2
 }
 ```
+## Exception
+* Defined different Exceptions for different situations.
+* Provided a Global Exception handler to help handle exceptions in an easy way.

 ## Test
 The test was the hardest part.
 This part looks like Kafka.
 So, how do we test Kafka?
 As you know it's hard.
 I tried different ways, generating random input, and random files put a file between consumer and producer, but all of them were not the thing I was looking for.
 I was looking for a simple way.
 [smallrye](https://smallrye.io/smallrye-reactive-messaging/smallrye-reactive-messaging/3.3/testing/testing.html) provided an in memory library for testing kafka.
 That put a queue in the same machine between them.
 I asked myself, how can I use this idea to test this code in a simple way?
 Eventually, I found it.
 The problem is about putting updated data into storage, but here I had a cache.
 It means the latest data are in the cache.
 The data I organized are changed by a simple law in every step.
 After organizing the data of Price Data and Instrument, I was just looking for this organized data, not random data.
 The getLastPrice method that is called by the consumer gets its data from the cache.
 The problem solve, After I completed a batch I need to assert the result of getLastPrice with instrument Cache in the serviceTest class.

 ```java
 service.completeBatchRun(batchId);